juggernaut/webhook-sentry/README.md

 whsentry
 ```

 Webhook Sentry runs on port 9090 by default.
-You can configure the address and port in the `listeners` (TODO: ink) section of the config.
+You can configure the address and port in the `listeners` section of the [config](#Configuration).

 ## Usage
 ### HTTP target